 Anyone who thrives on getting likes and shares will find this career track rewarding in itself, but you’ll get a nice paycheck to boot.
 Social media managers typically make $52,000 a year.

 Content marketing has become increasingly important.
 Brands have realized that they need to publish unique content to stand out from the crowd - and that means they’re investing in strong writers who know what their audience is looking for.

 Content marketers write blogs, website copy, and whitepapers that boost a website’s SEO and communicate the brand voice.
 Depending on the department structure, content specialists could also write social media posts, ad copy, and even create videos.

-If you’re a wordsmith with the right technical marketing skills, you could land a job like editorial content manager for Glassdoor, where you could make up to $143,000.
+If you’re a wordsmith with the right technical marketing skills, you could land a job like editorial content manager, where you could make up to $132,000 on average.
 You’d lead a team of freelance writers and designers, editing articles to fit the tone of the brand and assigning topics that will appeal to your customer base.

 Digital Marketing is A Future-Proof Career

 Regardless of their specialty, digital marketers are experts at helping businesses change with the times.
 And as it becomes more and more crucial for companies to earn online sales, conversions and leads, skilled marketers will be in ever higher demand.

 If you want to hear what it's like on the front lines, here's a first-hand experience of a journalism major turned digital marketer.

 Ready to learn the skills you need to build a brand?
 Our part-time Digital Marketing bootcamp is 100% online, and it’s made for people who are motivated to launch a marketing career.
 Take the course, learn to use the current industry tools, and build your marketing portfolio in only three months.